Physsionist/deep_architecture/README.md

   <em>A snippet of the dataset</em><br><br>
 </p>

-We also performed data augmentation (e.g., making slight modifications to images, such as vertical/horizontal flips and adding Gaussian noise, to synthesize more data).
+We also performed data augmentation (i.e., making slight modifications to images, such as vertical/horizontal flips and adding Gaussian noise, to synthesize more data).
 This is a regularization technique that can help reduce overfitting when training our model later.

 ### Model